-Associate the letter E (and lowercase e) with the short /e/ sound (e.g., empty, envelope, eggs).
+Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as empty, envelope, and eggs.

 - Egg carton

-Tell the children that today they will find eggs everywhere as they practice saying the short /e/ sound in words that begin with the letter E such as egg, everywhere, envelope, and excited.
+The children will find eggs everywhere as they practice saying the short /e/ sound in words that begin with the letter E, such as egg, everywhere, envelope, and excited.

 Find eggs everywhere

-- Place the E and non-E picture cards (see below) in plastic Easter eggs and hide the eggs around the room.
+- Place the E and non-E picture cards in plastic Easter eggs and hide the eggs around the room.

 - Have the children find the eggs and make the eggs explode (open) to find the picture inside.